RoboPoets/digital_human/README.md

 of these textures.
 They are **Albedo**, **Normal**, **Roughness**, **Specular**, **Subsurface** and **Transmission**.

+The albedo and normal textures serve the same purpose as for any other 3D model and provide color and surface detail information.
+The normal map can easily end up being too harsh and its strength can be controlled with a shader parameter.

+The roughness texture is pure black, which is probably surprising.
+The skin's roughness is calculated from the normal map and added to the roughness texture on import.
+This has several advantages, the main one being that the roughness changes along with the normals when using several normal maps for animating wrinkles in the face.
+The base roughness can be controlled with shader parameters, but it is possible to use a regular, artist-created roughness map as a base.

+The specular map controls the strength of specular highlights across the face and body.
+Specular highlights are stronger in places where skin is stretched tight.
+On the other hand, there should not be any inside pores or wrinkles.
+This is what this map controls.

+The subsurface and transmission textures control the strength of subsurface scattering across the skin.
+SSS is especially strong around the eyes, ears, nose and lips.
+The transmission texture controls how much light shines through a part of the body when it is lit from behind.
+This is typically strongest in the ears and the nose, as well as any other spot where skin is very thin.

 Features of this shader include:

 - [X] Adjustable skin tone